Mohammad1745/cachifyjs/README.md

 }
 ```

+## Scenarios

+1. `Plain`: `CachifyJS` will try to get data from cache.
+If data found no api call will be made.
+Otherwise,
+    it will make the api call and return the response.
+The `cacheConfig` should look like,
+    ```
+    const cacheConfig = {
+       key: `product/list?status=active`,
+       errorCallback: handleError
+    }
+    ```
+2. `preSync`: `CachifyJS` will make the api call, cache the response and return the response.
+    The `cacheConfig` should look like,
+    ```
+    const cacheConfig = {
+       key: `product/list?status=active`,
+       errorCallback: handleError,
+       preSync: true,
+    }
+    ```
+3. `postSync`: `CachifyJS` will try to get data from cache.
+If data not found, and immediate api call will be made.
+Otherwise,
+it will make the api call and return the response according to the `syncTimeout` or `syncInterval` value.
+Data will be cached
+in both scenario.
+    ```
+    const cacheConfig = {
+       key: `product/list?status=active`,
+       errorCallback: handleError,
+       postSync: {
+           callback: handleResponse,
+           syncTimeout: 1, //time in milliseconds
+           syncInterval: 1000 * 60 * 60 * 3, //time in milliseconds
+       },
+    }
+    ```
+   Different configurations:
+   1. `syncTimeout`: The time delay after that api call will be made.
+It's a one time call.
+   2. `syncInterval`: The time interval for the api call.
+It's a repetitive process.
+It works in background.

 ## Conclusion
 CachifyJS is a simple yet powerful tool that can help you optimize your frontend application's performance
 by reducing the number of API requests.
 By caching API responses in the browser's local storage,